ebp-nor/dln-signature/README.md

 - [CAFE5](https://github.com/hahnlab/CAFE5) provides a statistical foundation for evolutionary inferences.
 It can be interesting to run it on the OrthoFinder results.

+As a starting point,[Comparative genomics applied to Mucor species with different lifestyles](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-019-6256-2), uses a couple of the above mentioned tools (OrthoFinder and CAFE) to do comparative genomics in Mucoromycota.
+It is most likely useful to familiarize yourself with that paper.

 In addition to the comparative genomic analyses, you should find (phenotypic) differences between species based on existing litterature.
 The Wikipedia page for [Mucoromycota](https://en.wikipedia.org/wiki/Mucoromycota) has links to some relevant litterature, for instance [High-throughput screening of Mucoromycota fungi for production of low- and high-value lipids](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5851148/) and [Comparative analysis of different isolated oleaginous mucoromycota fungi for their γ-linolenic acid and carotenoid production](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7665918/).